typesafehub/conductr-doc/src/main/play-doc/operation/Logging.md

 You can configure ConductR to use an alternate Elasticsearch cluster for events and logging.
 Here are some considerations for you if you should choose this path.

-Firstly you must tell ConductR where your customized Elasticsearch instance is within its `application.ini`:
+Firstly you must tell ConductR where your customized Elasticsearch instance is within its `application.ini`, and also turn off ConductR service locating it given the fixed location:

 ```
 -Dcontrail.syslog.server.host=<some-ip>
 -Dcontrail.syslog.server.port=<some-port>
+-Dcontrail.syslog.server.service-locator.enabled=off
 ```

 The same also goes for conductr-haproxy's `application.ini`.